11+ of the oddest and most interesting takes on Ernő Rubik's cube

 Little did Ernő Rubik know that his cube puzzle would become a world sensation when he invented it back in the mid-1970s.
 And yet, it did.

-In celebration of this great innovator's contribution to the world of puzzles and toys, we present some of the most interesting and 'funny' takes on his classic Rubik's Cube.
+In celebration of this great innovator's contribution to the world of puzzles and toys, we present some of the most exciting and 'funny' takes on his classic Rubik's Cube.

 A very brief history of the Rubik's Cube

-The Rubik's Cube was first invented in 1974 (and patented in 1975), since then, it has come to be one of the world's most popular puzzle games of all time.
+The Rubik's Cube was first invented in 1974 (and patented in 1975); since then, it has become one of the world's most popular puzzle games.

-Ernő Rubik was a professor at the Budapest Academy of Applied Arts and Crafts who devised the cube as a means of solving the structural problem of moving the parts independently without the entire mechanism falling apart, and to aid students in understanding the structure of 3D objects.
+Ernő Rubik was a professor at the Budapest Academy of Applied Arts and Crafts who devised the cube to solve the structural problem of moving the parts independently without the entire mechanism falling apart and to aid students in understanding the structure of 3D objects.

-What are some examples of interesting Rubik's cubes?
+What are some examples of fascinating Rubik's cubes?

-And so, without further ado, here are some examples of the most interesting variants on the standard 3 by 3 Rubik's cube.
+And so, without further ado, here are some examples of the most interesting variants on the standard three-by-three Rubik's cube.
 This list is far from exhaustive and is in no particular order.

 1. The Pentamix may be the hardest take on Ernő Rubik's Cube

 This Pentamix is certainly a sight to behold.
-It is considered to be one of the hardest Rubik's cubes to solve.
+It is considered one of the hardest Rubik's Cubes to solve.
 For many, the traditional cube is hard enough, but this take on Ernő Rubik's classic is enough to scare even the most tempered Rubik's Cube enthusiast.

-All told, it is made from 975 individual parts and more than 1,200 stickers.
-It was designed by Jason Smith and took about 75 hours to build.
+It is made from 975 individual parts and more than 1,200 stickers.
+Jason Smith designed it and took about 75 hours to build.
 As for solving it — that might take considerably longer than that in the hands of a beginner.

 2. The Mirror Cube Puzzle is one of the most unique takes on Ernő Rubik's original